For an experience to remember

 You’ll be the first boat to the island that morning and last night’s residents will be standing on the shore, ready to take your luggage.
 Then it’s your turn to get their luggage on.
 It’s a brilliant system, so be sure to get stuck in!

-Island wardens Bee and Ed meet you at the boat and walk you to the hostel for a quick tour of the accommodation, followed by a wildlife talk.
+The Skomer Island Visitor Officer will meet you at the boat and walk you to the Old Farm for a quick tour of the accommodation, followed by a wildlife talk.
 Here they share the latest sightings and the best place to see wildlife before you’re free to head out and explore for the day.

 The must-see on the island